KungumapriyaaMKP/InfosysSpringboard/README.md

 KUNGUMAPRIYAA : CAN U REUPLOAD THE UPDATE ONE NAMING IT AS FINAL the streamlit is under process, im doing it , what abt the ppt?????

-SHA: guys uploaded the ppt.
+ISHA: guys uploaded the ppt.
 Its named milestone4.pdf.
 Go through it please.